grnet/e-science/orka/VRE_README.md

 The entry db.password=<old_password> inside the dspace.cfg file must be changed to reflect the change in postgresql.After the change, stop and start the docker dspace container.
 It needs 3,5 to 4 minutes to be up and running,so the dspace urls can be accessed.

+In case of **BigBlueButton** , there is no admin account and also, no database.
+The recommended minimum hardware requirements are: 4 CPUs and 4 GB ram.

 ## Access VRE servers

 | VRE image   | Access URL